felipeaccioli/felipeaccioli/README.md

 ### Hi there, I'm Felipe, a developer apprentice in training. 👋

-- 🌱 I’m currently learning Logic Programming.
+- 🌱 I’m currently learning Algorithms and Logic Programming.

 <div align="center">
   <a href="https://github.com/felipeaccioli">